THOMASELOVE/432-classes-2025/class10/README.md

 ## One Last Thing

-My birthday is this Friday 2025-02-14, and I will be taking the day off.
+My birthday is this Friday 2025-02-14, and I will be away from email Friday - Sunday.
 Yes, it is a cute birthday to have with my last name.
 Well, as an adult, anyway.